Regular fossil hunting walks to show you what, where and how

-Regular fossil hunting walks to show you what, where and how

->

-> With perseverance (and often a little luck) you may also find parts of fossil bone from marine reptiles, most often sections of vertebrae.
+With perseverance (and often a little luck) you may also find parts of fossil bone from marine reptiles, most often sections of vertebrae.
 There are also sea urchins, fossilised fish, and fossilised relatives of sea snails, oysters and clams.

-> Other Jurassic Coast fossils that can be found include occasional partial or complete skeletons of marine reptiles such as Ichthyosaurus and Plesiosaurus, especially in winter after storms.
-The local moto is ‘the worse the weather, the better the fossil hunting’!
+Other Jurassic Coast fossils that can be found include occasional partial or complete skeletons of marine reptiles such as Ichthyosaurus and Plesiosaurus, especially in winter after storms.
+The local motto is ‘the worse the weather, the better the fossil hunting’!

-> The Jurassic Coast Trust Fossil Finder provides lots more information on the Jurqassic Coast fossils found around Charmouth and Lyme Regis.
+The Jurassic Coast Trust Fossil Finder provides lots more information on the Jurassic Coast fossils found around Charmouth and Lyme Regis.

-> Please note that it is forbidden to hammer the cliffs as our coastline is part of The Jurassic Coast World Heritage Site.
+Please note that it is forbidden to hammer the cliffs as our coastline is part of The Jurassic Coast World Heritage Site.
 It is also extremely dangerous to climb or attempt to walk on the cliffs or mud flows.